scheinerman/SimplexTableaux.jl/docs/src/index.md

 # Caveats

 * This is a demonstration project that is useful for illustrating the Simplex Method and for solving small linear programs.
 All arithmetic is exact (using arbitrary precision rational numbers).
-* This is early days for this module.
-The 0.1.x versions should be consider to be beta releases.
+* This is somewhat early days for this module.
+The 0.2.x versions should be consider to be sort-of beta releases.